Hyperbolic and cubical rigidities of Thompson's group V: Introduction

 The paper is organised as follows.
 First, Section \ref{section:preliminaries} is dedicated to basic definitions and preliminary lemmas about hyperbolic spaces and CAT(0) cube complexes.
 In Section \ref{section:reducible}, we introduce and study a family of particular elements of $V$, named \emph{reducible elements}.
 Finally, in Sections \ref{section:hyprigidity} and \ref{section:cubicalrigidity} respectively, we prove our general criteria, namely Theorems \ref{main:criterion} and \ref{main:FW}, and we prove Theorem \ref{main:Vhypelem} and Corollary \ref{cor:FWforV} by appling them to $V$.

-\paragraph{Acknowledgements.} I am grateful to Yves Cornulier, for his comments on an earlier version of this paper, which lead to a great improvement of the presentation.
+\paragraph{Acknowledgements.} I am grateful to Yves Cornulier, for his comments on an earlier version of this paper, which lead to a great improvement of the presentation; to Pierre-Emmanuel Caprace, for all his relevant comments; and to Sam Shepherd for having pointed out to me a mistake in the proof of Theorem \ref{thm:VhypRigid} in an earlier version.
 I also would like to thank the university of Vienna for its hospitality during the elaboration of this work.
 I was supported by the Ernst Mach Grant ICM-2017-06478, under the supervision of Goulnara Arzhantseva.
+Finally, I am grateful to the anonymous referee for his comments on the article.